Multi-factor authentication (MFA)

-Multi-factor authentication adds an extra layer of security to your account.
-When enabled, you'll need both your password and a time-based code from an authenticator app to sign in.
+Multi-factor authentication adds a second factor to your account.
+When enabled, you need both your password and a time-based code from an authenticator app to sign in.

 Why enable MFA

-CRA compliance requires robust access controls for sensitive data.
-MFA significantly reduces the risk of account compromise—even if your password is exposed.
+CRA compliance requires strong access controls for sensitive data.
+MFA reduces the risk of account compromise, even if your password is exposed.

 Enterprise security policies often mandate MFA for all users accessing compliance data.
 Enabling MFA now prepares you for these requirements.